Surge of Power: Revenge of the Sequel

 Guest review from Reel Reviews Over Brews

 Time has passed since Surge’s first big screen adventure.
 Surge has settled in as Big City’s superhero.
 His nemesis, the Metal Master, is out of jail again, trying to reconcile with his estranged parents (played by Linda Blair and Gil Gerard).
 Are they more concerned about their son being gay than being a supervillain?
 Metal Master is tempted to continue a life of crime by Augur (Eric Roberts), old arch enemy of Omen, the sage superhero from the first movie (played by Robert Picardo and Nichelle Nichols).
 Augur sends Metal Master on a mission to Las Vegas for a strange crystal with unique properties key to Augur’s diabolical scheme.
 Surge tracks Metal Master to Las Vegas and is out of his element in a strange town.
 Surge is soon aided by local college students, Wendy, Marvin and Todd, deploying their own talents to help Surge uncover Metal Master’s activities, which also puts Surge in awkward situations.
 Cut off from his support in Big City and in need of more help, Surge activates the artificial intelligence in his high-tech car, the Surgemobile (portrayed first by Bruce Vilanch, six-time Emmy Award winner, comedian and writer, and later another artificial intelligence personality played by Shannon Farnon, Wonder Woman from the Super Friends!).
-Their search leads them to famous Las Vegas headliner, Frank Marino, whose penchant for fine jewelry allows Frank to recognize the crystals – precious Celinedioium!
+Their search leads them to famous Las Vegas headliner, Frank Marino, whose penchant for fine jewelry like this custom mens wedding ring allows Frank to recognize the crystals – precious Celinedioium!
 Frank guides Surge and his new friends.
 Surge faces off with Metal Master on the Hoover Dam, imperiling California, Nevada and Arizona.
 Metal Master escapes, leaving Surge with catastrophe to avert.

 A short repast allows Surge some downtime while Todd shows him around Las Vegas.
 Their quiet time is interrupted by further news on the Metal Master.
 Augur and Metal Master realize Surge and his friends frustrated their plan.
 An infuriated Augur confronts Surge, causing Omen to step into the fray, sending Surge and the Surgemobile elsewhere while he/she grapples with his/her nemesis.
 Meanwhile, Metal Master faces an even greater challenge – his disapproving parents.